 Under Illinois law, Main Street stockholders are entitled to exercise dissenters' rights and obtain a cash payment for your shares as a result of the merger, provided that you comply with the provisions of Sections 11.65 and 11.70 of the Illinois Business Corporation Act, which we refer to as the Illinois BCA.
 A copy of those sections are attached as Appendix B and incorporated in this proxy statement-prospectus by reference.
 If you comply with the provisions of Section 11.70 of the Illinois BCA, then upon completion of the merger, you are entitled to receive payment in cash from First Busey for the fair value of your shares, with accrued interest.
-The term "fair value" means the value of the shares immediately before the closing of the merger excluding any appreciation or depreciation in anticipation of the merger, unless the exclusion would be inequitable.
+The term "fair value" means the proportionate interest of the stockholder in the company, without discount for minority status or, absent extraordinary circumstances, lack of marketability, immediately before the closing of the merger excluding any appreciation or depreciation in anticipation of the merger, unless the exclusion would be inequitable.
 If First Busey and you cannot agree on the fair value of your shares or the accrued interest, then the Illinois BCA provides for a judicial determination of these amounts.
 The value determined by an Illinois court may be more or less than the value you are entitled to receive under the merger agreement.
 If you desire to exercise dissenters' rights, you should refer to the statute in its entirety and should consult with legal counsel before taking any action to ensure that you comply strictly with the applicable statutory provisions.